List of House of the Dragon characters: Alyn of Hull

 Alyn of Hull (portrayed by Abubakar Salim) is a bastard son of Lord Corlys Velaryon, making him a dragonseed, and the older brother of Addam of Hull.
 He is a sailor in the Velaryon fleet and saved Corlys' life during the War for the Stepstones.
 When Corlys oversees the repairs of the flagship of the Velaryon fleet, the Sea Snake, he encounters Alyn and thanks him for saving his life.
 He soon reunites with his brother after months apart and is later confronted by Princess Rhaenys Targaryen who claims to know Alyn's parentage.
 Corlys names Alyn as his first mate of the Sea Snake despite Alyn's reluctance, who feels rejected by his father and keeps his head shaved to hide his Valyrian hair.
-After Corlys informs Alyn and his brother claimed Seasmoke, he asks if Alyn would also like to attempt to claim a dragon, but he instead declines.
+After Corlys informs Alyn that his brother claimed Seasmoke, he asks if Alyn would also like to attempt to claim a dragon, but he instead declines.
 Corlys then tasks Alyn with helping ferry dozens of potential Targaryen bastards from King's Landing to Dragonstone, including Hugh Hammer and Ulf White.
 After Corlys' flagship is ready to sail, Alyn rebuffs his attempts to try and connect with his estranged bastard son.
 He angrily tells Corlys of the grief and hardship he and Addam suffered growing up poor and without a father figure, and how he grew to hate Corlys' neglect after seeing him care for his legitimate son Ser Leanor Velaryon.
 Despite this, he still agrees to leave Driftmark with Corlys and join the Velaryon fleet, not wanting to disobey orders.

+In season 3, Alyn takes part in the Battle of the Gullet alongside his father.
+When their ship is rammed by Sharako's Lohar's vessel, and Corlys falls overboard, Alyn manages to fight and kill Lohar.
+After Corlys is recovered, he promises to make Alyn his heir.
+After Rhaenyra takes King's Landing, Corlys asks her to legitimize both Alyn and Addam as "Velaryons", but after she refuses to legitimize Addam when he is later knighted, Corlys becomes furious at Rhaenyra's refusal to legitimize his sons when her own children are bastards.
+After Corlys leaves King's Landing due to his disagreements with Rhaenyra, Alyn sits on Rhaenyra's Small Council in his stead.
+He later reports to Rhaenyra that despite the heavy losses that the Velaryon Fleet took during the Battle of the Gullet, plans to rebuild the fleet were underway at Driftmark.